RedGnad/Base-War/README.md

 ## A full world

-- **Fair placement of bases.** If the chosen square was just taken, the server places the base on the nearest free square and says so.
+- **Bases fair placement.** If the chosen square was just taken, the server places the base on the nearest free square and says so.
 Never a refusal.
 - **Room is an object budget.** The phone renders about 400 objects; the server keeps a ledger of 385, each base charged what it really costs.
 When the ledger is